NYC HEMORRHOID TREATMENT & SURGERY

 What Is a Hemorrhoid?

 Hemorrhoids result from increased pressure in the veins of the anus causing them to bulge and expand, leading to significant pain, swelling, and bleeding.
 The most common cause is constipation and straining during bowel movements, sitting for prolonged periods of time, and/or anal intercourse.
 Two different types of hemorrhoids can occur: external or internal.
 More than 90% heal without surgery, and you will be given an appropriate bowel regimen and topical creams to provide relief as they heal.
 However, hemorrhoids that become chronic may require surgical treatment or a hemorrhoidectomy.
 At Bespoke Surgical’s NYC practice, surgery is our last resort.
 Read further to see non-surgical hemorrhoid treatments we recommend.

 What Are the Symptoms of Hemorrhoids?

 While both external and internal hemorrhoids may cause bleeding, localized swelling, and thrombosis, the key difference between the two is that external hemorrhoids generally cause pain while internal do not.
-Sometimes external thrombosed hemorrhoids develop skin tags in the region due to the overlying skin being stretched.
-See skin tag.
+Sometimes external thrombosed hemorrhoids develop anal skin tags in the region due to the overlying skin being stretched.

 Yes, you should see a doctor, more so because many people self misdiagnose their current ailment as a hemorrhoid (via the marvels of a quick Google search), when it is actually something completely different.
 And that difference lends itself to not only alternative medical treatments, but also improved outcomes–all the while decreasing the duration of one’s symptoms.

 But we do understand the hesitation to see a medical professional each time an ailment occurs, especially inside one’s asshole.
 If you choose this self-treatment route, one can use over the counter medications, like stool softeners and Epsom salt baths.
 We would only suggest allowing 3 days to pass before re-evaluating to make sure one’s symptoms are improving.
 If this has not been the case, please see the next question and answer.